 Wildland’s vision is to realise a loving restoration of this former manse in the heart of Tongue to become a cool and stylish boutique guesthouse – and to position it as a key stopover destination on Scotland’s North Coast 500 route.

 – Currently being restored into a cool and stylish boutique guesthouse –

 – Idyllic for the Scotland’s North Coast 500 route –

-The décor and interiors will be as distinctive as all of the Wildland properties are and the plan is to provide 10 beds in the main house, 6 further beds in the steading and accommodation for 4 more in a separate family unit.
+The décor and interiors will be as distinctive as all of the Wildland properties are and will provide four bedrooms in the main house and a further four bedrooms in the courtyard steading.
 All stays will be bookable on an individual room basis.

-Our ambition is for Lundies to become a landmark asset for its community, bringing revenue into the local economy and providing quality jobs for the people of Tongue and from surrounding villages too.
+Our ambition is for Lundies House to become a landmark asset for its community, bringing revenue into the local economy and providing quality jobs for the people of Tongue and surrounding villages.

 We have taken to posting photographs of the work-in-progress underway at Lundies on a dedicated Instagram account, @lundies.scot, which you can also access directly here.
 Lundies also has its own dedicated website which you can access here.